mirqr/FedAD/README.md

 ## Usage

-To run the code, set a configuration in the runconfig.py file and follow the Jupyter notebooks:
+To run the code, set a configuration in the runconfig.py file and run the Jupyter notebooks in the following order:

 1. **step_1.ipynb**: This notebook contains the code for the community detection phase.
 2. **step_2.ipynb**: This notebook contains the code for the federated anomaly detection phase.